OFS/ofs.github.io/docs/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev.md

 This walkthrough guides you through the process of setting up your development environment in preparation for FIM development.
 This flow only needs to be done once on your development machine.

-1. Ensure that Quartus Prime Pro Version 23.2 for Linux with Intel Agilex FPGA device support is installed on your development machine.
-Refer to the [Walkthrough: Install Quartus Prime Pro Software](https://ofs.github.io/ofs-2023.2/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#1311-walkthrough-install-quartus-prime-pro-software) section for step-by-step installation instructions.
+1. Ensure that Quartus Prime Pro Version 23.3 for Linux with Intel Agilex FPGA device support is installed on your development machine.
+Refer to the [Install Quartus Prime Pro Software](https://ofs.github.io/ofs-2023.3/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#1311-walkthrough-install-quartus-prime-pro-software) section for step-by-step installation instructions.

   1. Verify version number